Our responsibility today

 An international support system for Thalidomide survivors

-Financial support programmes have been established in all of the countries where Thalidomide was marketed by Grünenthal or its licensing partners at that time.
+Financial support programmes have been established in all of the countries where Thalidomide was marketed by Grünenthal or by its licensing partners at that time.
 This support is frequently backed by state programmes.
-Today, there are various forms of support available for people who were affected by products containing Thalidomide.
+Today, there are various forms of support available for people who were affected by products containing Thalidomide:

 Historical background of the Thalidomide tragedy

-Thalidomide was sold as a sedative and sleep aid in many countries between the years of 1957 and 1961.
+Thalidomide was sold as a sedative and sleep aid between 1957 and 1961.
 It was marketed by licensing and distribution partners of Grünenthal under different brand names including Contergan, Softenon and Distaval.

 Parallel to the trial, the families of the affected people agreed on a settlement with Grünenthal, laying the cornerstone of today’s system of financial support.

-The fate of the Thalidomide babies and the related court proceedings in Germany are still widely known and referred to as the “Thalidomide Scandal”.Visit our Thalidomide website for more historical information
+The fate of the Thalidomide babies and the related court proceedings in Germany are still widely known and referred to as the “Thalidomide Scandal”.Find out more about the historical background on our dedicated website

 Is Thalidomide still used today?

 Thalidomide is only used today in specific circumstances to aid severe diseases such as bone marrow cancer and some autoimmune diseases.
-The manufacturing and use of the substance are subject to strict regulations.
+The manufacturing and use of the substance is subject to strict regulations.

 Grünenthal no longer produces any Thalidomide-containing products.
 We have no connection to third parties who offer Thalidomide-containing products.Find out more about the active substance of Thalidomide on our dedicated website